 In three individual bowls, separate the flour, egg, and breadcrumbs.
 Add a teaspoon of seasoned salt and black pepper to each of the bowls and whisk to combine.

 02 of 08

 Then, dip the chicken pieces in the egg mixture, making sure to coat both sides completely.Continue to 5 of 8 below.

 05 of 08

 Serve With a Dipping Sauce

-Serve the nuggets with your favorite dipping sauce, and watch them disappear.
+Serve the nuggets hot and fresh with your favorite dipping sauce and watch them disappear.